Behnam-sn/Castle-Docusaurus/docs/ddd/ddd.md

 Domain-driven design (DDD) proposes to attack the root cause for failed software projects from a different angle.
 Effective communication is the central theme of the domain-driven design tools and practices.

-DDD will make you a more effective software engineer by alleviating the process of making sense of business domains and guiding the design decisions according to the business strategy.
+DDD will make you a more effective software engineer by
+Alleviating the process of making sense of business domains,
+And guiding the design decisions according to the business strategy.

+Equipped with the knowledge of the system’s business problem,
+You will be much more effective at choosing the appropriate solution.
+A solution that is not under or over engineered, but addresses business needs and goals.

 As you will learn the tighter the connection between the software design and its business strategy is,
 The easier it will be to maintain and evolve the system to meet the future needs of the business,